 The rest of the day was spent lounging, relaxing and swimming.
 The flies were out in droves.
 Oddly they were just common house flies, so they didn't bite like deer flies, but boy were there a lot of them.
 After dinner we paddled through the channel into the southern bay and caught a ton of smallmouth bass, but all under a pound.
 Stoplog is a very pretty lake and it was incredible just being out and taking in the sights.

-Erin, who is a bit of a pyromaniac on these trips, loves starting and maintaining campfires.
+Day 4 Erin, who is a bit of a pyromaniac on these trips, loves starting and maintaining campfires.
 The next morning she got one going and startled a visitor who was hiding under one of the firepit rocks.
-I explained to her how lucky she was, because the 5-lined skink is an endangered species and very rare to find.
+I explained to her how lucky she was, because the 5-lined skink is a rare species to find.

 After breaking camp, we paddled back to the north, past the portage to Turtle, and looked for the portage up into Compass.
 At the very north end of Stoplog there are some wonderfully large cliffs protecting the eastern shore.
 Our way was north through a weedy swamp and from the waters of the lake, no familiar-looking yellow portage sign could be seen.
 I did see a creek through it and decided to head into it.
 Eventually we got to the portage but not before lifting over a few beaver dams along the way.
 I snapped a shot of what we went through before heading up into the portage.